jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

   namespace: token-demo
 ```

 Other than that the deployment manifest is totally standard.
 The example application then handles the token validation portion.

+Have a look at the demo in action with a request that fails auth and then one that succeeds.

+{{< asciinema key="238721"  preload="1"  loop="true">}}

+When I first started exploring what TokenRequest API was all about I couldn't find something that tied all this information together and found myself going through kubernetes PRs and reading through the feature proposals to figure out how it all worked.
+I hope this has proved helpful in demonstrating that I think is a pretty powerful set of features in Kubernetes.

 ## Reference Links